detfis/detfis.github.io/_posts/2017-03-19-first-feature-in-hanami.md

 ---
 layout: dsp_post
-title: Shysha - first feature
+title: Shyshka - first feature
 categories: dajsiepoznac2017 hanami shyshka
 description: We will add first feature to Shyshka in a BDD way.
 ---